Save A Lot

 Save A Lot Food Stores Ltd. is an American discount supermarket chain store headquartered in St. Ann, Missouri, in Greater St. Louis.
-It is a subsidiary of Onex Corporation with about 900 independently owned and operated stores across 32 states in the United States with over $4 billion in annual sales.
+It has about 720 independently owned and operated stores across 32 states in the United States with over $2.6 billion in annual sales.

 Stores carry most grocery products, with an assortment of fresh, canned and frozen produce, meat, meal products, household items and everyday groceries.
 Save A Lot grocery stores sell national brands and private label brands at a discounted price.
 A typical Save A Lot grocery store is 15000 sqft with items displayed in their cardboard shipping boxes.

 History

 Save A Lot was founded in 1977 by Bill Moran as an alternative to larger supermarkets.
 He opened the first Save A Lot store in Cahokia, Illinois, and remained with the company until his retirement in 2006.

 In 1978, General Grocer Company expanded the company's presence in the greater St. Louis area.
 Eventually, the store network grew to 30 stores by the end of the decade.
 At the root of company's growth strategy is its licensee relationship, in which Save A Lot acts as a wholesaler to its independent store owners as opposed to a franchisor.
 Smaller, independent grocery retailers soon found the limited assortment model to be an effective defensive strategy against the larger chain supermarkets.
 With help from new licensees, in 1980 alone Save A Lot added 50 stores in the Mid-South region, and a warehouse in Jackson, Tennessee.

 In 1984, Save A Lot purchased 75 similar format Jewel T stores and two distribution centers from Jewel in Florida and Pennsylvania.

 In 1987, Save A Lot was purchased by St. Louis-based food retailer and wholesaler Wetterau Inc, then owner of former sister stores Shop 'n Save.